mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Orchestration is

 - Architecture
-    - Composition
-    - Stitching
+    - Composition & Stitching
 - Workflows & Policies to
-    - Auto scale in/out (maybe)
+    - Scale in/out (maybe automatically)
+    - Place workloads for
+        - load balancing
+        - fault tolerance
+        - resource optimization
     - Adapt to faults
 ]